aspirity-inc/easydev/documentation/src/content/docs/components/breadcrumbs/index.md

 title: Breadcrumbs
 ---

-Breadcrumbs are a series of links that provide a visual representation of a page's position within a website's hierarchical structure, enabling users to navigate back to any of its ancestors.
+The Breadcrumbs are a series of links that provide a visual representation of a page's position within a website's hierarchical structure, enabling users to navigate back to any of its ancestors.

 The Breadcrumbs component can have the next props: separator.
 [See there](/storybook/?path=/docs/core-breadcrumbs--docs) to get more information.